 This post will give you an overview of everything you need to know about a Pap smear and how best to prepare for it.

 What is a Pap Smear?

 The term Pap is short for the name Papanicolaou.
 George Papanicolaou was the creator of the Pap test.

 A Pap smear is a procedure during which cells are gently scraped from your cervix.
 Your cervix is the lower, narrow end of your uterus that sits on top of your vagina.
+What does a pap smear test for?
 The collected cells will be sent to a testing lab and checked for signs of cervical cancer or cell changes that may eventually lead to cervical cancer.

 A Pap test may also uncover certain other conditions, such as inflammation or infections.
 A Pap smear is sometimes done along with a pelvic exam.
 It may also be used to test for certain types of human Papillomavirus (HPV), a common sexually transmitted infection that can lead to cervical cancer.

 What is the Pap Smear Procedure Like?

 Undergoing the procedure for a Pap smear is not painful, although you will feel some mild discomfort that lasts for just a small amount of time.
 When you arrive for your appointment, you may be asked to undress completely or only from the waist down.
 You will then be positioned on your back on an examination table with your legs wide apart, your knees bent, and your feet inserted in stirrups.
 Your lower body will be covered with a sheet to preserve your privacy.